 - We paid an equivalent of 17 euros total for our family of three.
+In 2021 this price would have been 15 euros.
 Children pay a reduced rate.

 - There were outdoor swimming pools, hot pools (37-43.6 C or 98.6-110.5 F), and cold pools (8-12 C or 46-54 F), a steam room and a sauna.

 - The place is very family friendly.
 Entire families were there, friends, co-workers, mostly locals.

 - No phones or cameras are allowed in the pool areas.

 - Perhaps more functional than charming, however if you are staying in Iceland longer, this is a great affordable option.
 And you get a glimpse into real Icelandic peoples’ lives.

 - Here is a great guide to the best neighbourhood pools in Reykjavik.

 No spa or pool can beat a geothermal beach, right in the city of Reykjavik to boot.
 It’s located only 13 minutes by car from downtown Reykjavik so you can drive here or take a city bus.

 We loved all the other experiences, but sitting in a hot tub overlooking the beach is something else.
 There is a wading pool right in the sea waters as well.
 To cool off, swim away from the hot pool, or just run back from the beach to the hot tub.
 We were there in July at the whopping +8 C temp.
 Nothing gives you better bragging rights than wearing your swimsuit at low temperatures while hanging out at an Icelandic beach.